refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 ---
 title: Material UI button in React
-description: A complete guide on using Material UI (MUI) button in a React app
+description: A complete guide on using Material UI button in a React app
 slug: mui-button-in-react
 authors: doro_onome
 tags: [material-ui, react]